-A lens implant (see Images 1 and 2) is placed in the eye during the surgery, and the power of the implant is calculated from measurements made prior to the surgery.
-The main types of lens implants used are:
+A lens implant is placed in the eye during surgery, the power of this implant is calculated from measurements made prior.

 For fine tuning of distance vision, a weak spectacle prescription may be required, and patients will need to wear reading glasses afterwards.

 Enhanced monofocal lenses – gives excellent distance and also some intermediate range vision, which is useful for looking at a computer screen and some larger near vision text.

 Multifocal lenses – different focusing powers built within them allowing people to have good distance, intermediate and near vision without glasses.